gonzalonunez/docc-gpt/README.md

 Run the package and give it a directory as well as your [OpenAI secret key](https://platform.openai.com/account/api-keys).

 > **Warning**
-> DoccGPT will attempt to rewrite the contents of every single `.swift` file in the directory that you feed it!
+> DoccGPT will attempt to rewrite the contents of every single `.swift` file in the directory that you feed it.
+And if you feed it a sufficiently long file it won't make it all the way to the end!

 ```bash
 swift run docc-gpt <directory> --key <key>